 Anything small may need to be retrieved for use.

-Essential organizing tool speed up your next repair project
+Essential organizing tools speed up your next repair project

 Use fabric tool bags to hold your tools.

-Fabric bags and tool belts help organize the small things on the go.
+Fabric tool bags (Affiliate Link) and tool belts (Affiliate Link) help organize the small things on the go.
 You can easily take what you need and bring the entire bag.
-The ones with many pockets and a zipper work nicely for drill bags with bits and screws you may use.
+The ones with many pockets and a zipper work nicely for drill (Affiliate Link) bags with bits and screws you may use.
 Pockets inside and outside the bag work great for organizing various things.
 It also helped when I needed to take a bag to a client or friend's house.
-Below are some examples I found on Amazon (affiliate).
+Below is one I found on Amazon (affiliate).

 Use clear plastic shoe boxes to hold small.